 STAFF

 The Durham Public Schools Hub Farm is run by a small team of dedicated individuals.
-Meet our farm team on your next visit to the Hub!

 Geoff Seelen, Program Manager

 As Program Manager, Geoff leads the Hub Farm’s talented team of educators as they facilitate field trips, build curriculum, host events & workshops, and steward the Hub Farm’s growing spaces, animals, hiking trails, and physical assets.
-Before coming to the Hub Farm, he previously worked as a middle school teacher for Durham Public Schools, was a part-owner and operator of a small vegetable farm, and spent time in the world of fine-dining.
+Before coming to the Hub Farm, he worked as a middle school teacher for Durham Public Schools, was a part-owner and operator of a small vegetable farm, and spent time in the world of fine-dining.
 He has always been passionate about project management, system-building, and mentorship.
 When he is not at work, you will find him fishing, hiking, and spending time with his family.
 He holds degrees in music from the University of North Carolina School of the Arts and McGill University.
-You can contact him at geoffrey_seelen@dpsnc.net
+You can contact Geoff at geoffrey_seelen@dpsnc.net

 Justin walker, Hub Farm Educator